note35/lamdef/cpython/benchmark/README.md

 # Benchmark

 New syntax expects a performance drain.
-Here is what I did to measure this.
+Here is what I did to measure this based on the implementation without any optimization.

 ## Pyperformance